ATRedshaw/ATRedshaw.github.io/content/projects/xg-plotter.md

 ![Distance and angle feature schematic](assets/images/projects/xg-plotter/distance_angle_schematic.png)

+_Figure: This schematic illustrates the two core spatial features underpinning the model.
+While distance to goal acts as a straightforward proxy for shot difficulty the angle calculation provides vital geometric context.
+A central strike and a wide attempt might share identical distances but the visible target area for the wide shot shrinks dramatically.
+Using this trigonometric approach ensures the algorithm understands goal face visibility rather than just raw proximity._

 Categorical features (`situation` and `shotType`) are one-hot encoded using `pd.get_dummies`.
 The advanced model additionally includes interaction terms, created by concatenating the two category labels and then one-hot encoding the result, so `OpenPlay_RightFoot`, `FromCorner_Head` and so on become their own binary features.
 This allows the model to learn that, say, a headed shot from a corner carries different probabilistic weight than a right-footed shot from open play at the same coordinates.

 ## The Model Architecture: Four Models, One Smart Selector